-- 2 Check If an agent does not answer, set that agent to On Break. - 3 In After how many unanswered calls, enter the number of consecutive unanswered queue calls that must occur for Wave to automatically place an agent in the On Break personal status. - 4 Click OK to save the queue.
+- 2 Check If an agent does not answer, set that agent to On Break. - 3 In After how many unanswered calls, enter the number of consecutive unanswered queue calls that must occur for Wave to automatically place an agent in the On Break personal status. - 4 Click OK to save the queue as you have defined it so far or go to the next section, "Defining how calls are scored."

 You can keep track of how often the queue automatically puts agents into On Break status, using the Queue Monitor statistics Away, No Answer, and Forced Break.
-See "The Agents pane" on page 9-4.
+See "The Agents pane" on page 6-4.

 Note: Supervisors can also manually place agents in the On Break personal status or in any other personal status.
-See "Changing an agent's personal status" on page 9-24.
+See "Changing an agent's personal status" on page 6-24.